peterkim95/Hemorrhage-Predictor-from-MRIs/index.md

 | ~232s | .85 | .83 | .88 | .81 |

 # Much Faster -- Stochastic Gradient Descent
 Still, we decided that approximately three minutes is too slow for such a classifier.
-While logistic regressions can possibly be implemented using batch or mini-batch gradient descent, we decided to make the iterative step as fast as possible by utilizing stochastic gradient descent (SGD).
+While logistic regressions can possibly be implemented using batch or mini-batch gradient descent, we decided to make the iterative step as fast as possible by utilizing stochastic gradient descent (SGD) using Linear SVM.
 Stochastic gradient descent calculates a gradient on a single training example at a time rather than operating on a subset or even the entire training dataset.
 No wonder it can finish training in as fast as a second!

 | Training Time | Accuracy | Precision | Sensitivity | Specificity |
 |:-------------:|:--------:|:---------:|:-----------:|:-----------:|